ezakto/statiq/README.md

     </body>
     </html>

-The `document` variable contains the parsed document.
+The `document` variable contains the parsed html.
 Finally, run:

     $ statiq

-And you'll get all the parsed pages in your distribution folder:
+You'll get all the parsed pages in your distribution folder:

-    dst/index.html
+    dist/index.html
-    dst/about.html
+    dist/about.html
-    dst/docs/index.html
+    dist/docs/index.html

 ### Local variables

-You can set local variables in each source file, by placing a json object in its first line:
+You can set local variables for each source file, by placing a json object in its first line:

     {
       "title": "Index page"